fltk-rs/fltk-rs/README.md

     some_button.set_font(Font::TimesItalic);
 ```
 For default application colors, fltk-rs provides `app::background()`, `app::background2()` and `app::foreground()`.
 You can also specify the default application selection/inactive colors, font, label size, frame type, scrollbar size, menu linespacing.
 Additionally the [fltk-theme](https://crates.io/crates/fltk-theme) crate offers some other predefined color maps (dark theme, tan etc) and widget themes which can be loaded into your application.

-## Features

-The following are the features offered by the crate:
-- no-pango: Build without pango support on Linux/BSD, if rtl/cjk font support is not needed.
-- fltk-bundled: Support for bundled versions of cfltk and fltk on selected platforms (requires curl and tar)
-- enable-glwindow: Support for drawing using OpenGL functions.
-- use-ninja:  If you have ninja build installed, it builds faster than make or VS
-- system-libpng: Uses the system libpng
-- system-libjpeg: Uses the system libjpeg
-- system-zlib: Uses the system zlib

 ## Dependencies